News & Events

 Upcoming Events at the Village Hall

 - Isfield Wine Club which has built up a strong following, warmly welcomes new members.
-Meetings, held every other month, are relaxed and unpretentious - the next meeting is on Friday 1st September, 7.30pm to 9pm, and the subject will be advised in advance.
+Meetings, held every other month, are relaxed and unpretentious - the next meeting is on Friday 17th November, 7.30pm to 9pm, and the subject will be announced in advance.
 Contact Keith Taylor for more details on 01825 749778.

 - Helen of Brighton Boogie ('Fun vintage dance lessons and events') runs classes on Tuesday evenings, 7.30pm to 8.30pm restarting again on 5th September.
 Helen's classes for adults are very popular and a great way to get fit.
 Email Helen for more details and to register your interest, and take a look at her website.

 - We are delighted to announce our first new weekday morning event - Thursday mornings, 9.30am to 10.25am, Pilates classes from 7th September run by Medeana Findlay.
 We have been keen to attract a Pilates instructor to Isfield for some time, and visitors to the Village Hall Open Day in March will have met Medeana who had a stall to introduce her classes and gauge interest.
 Contact Medeana on firstname.lastname@example.org to find out full details.

 - Isfield Art Group: Steve Pierce-Smith's classes which take place on Thursdays 2-4pm at the Village Hall, restart on 21st September.
 The group use watercolour, acrylics, pastels and charcoal, and cover a wide variety of subject matter including life, landscape, pop art, still life, portrait etc. All levels from beginners to experienced artists will find Steve's classes, and the group's support, stimulating and very enjoyable.
 For more details contact Steve by email on .